 What happens to your hair will be determined by the current shade of pink – and if your natural hair color is blonde or brownish.

 We’ve included some more info below to help you understand what occurs when you try to bleach pink hair and how to battle fading pink color in blonde hair.

 If you want to transition from pink to blonde (your natural color), the amount of developer you apply here is crucial.

-Most of the time, though, getting the pink out of your hair on the first try is not possible.
+Most of the time, getting the pink out of your hair on the first try is impossible.

-Nevertheless, to remove the pink out of your hair, you’ll need the following items:
+Nevertheless, to remove the pink from your hair, you’ll need the following items:

 This type of shampoo aids you in eliminating artificial colors from your hair.

 How does clarifying shampoo work?